 Students are advised and council for the future prospect time to time.
 Their performance is continuously evaluated and remedial classes are arranged for the less performing students.
 The free-studentship in terms of scholarship, exemption in tuition fees, etc. are arranged to the needy students.
 The teachers are continuously in touch with students and council them on their needs and doubts.

-- 5.3 (a) Total Number of admitted students
+5.3 (a) Total Number admitted of students

-- (b) No. of students outside the state

-- (c) No. of international students